What can we learn from the conformal noninvariance of the Klein-Gordon equation?

-It was suggested very early on in Ref.\,\cite{Stodolski} that gravity must manifest itself through the metric $g_{\mu\nu}$ of spacetime by having the phase acquired by a particle of 4-momentum $p^\mu$ expressed by $\phi=\frac{1}{\hbar}\int g_{\mu\nu}\,p^\mu{\rm d}x^\nu$, where $\hbar$ is Planck's constant and the integral is to be performed over the path of the particle.
-We refer the reader to Ref.\,\cite{QPhaseI} where an elaborate study of such an expression within a general metric and under various approximations has been conducted.
-This expression of the phase is, in fact, the basis behind the modern use of neutrino interferometry (see, e.g., Ref.\,\cite{NeutrinoInCS}) and other quantum objects \cite{Josephson,COWBall,Science} and quantum phenomena \cite{QHE} for probing gravity.
-According to this expression of the phase, it seems then that in order to find the effect of a Weyl transformation on the phase $\phi$ one only needs to find the effect of such a transformation on the 4-momentum $p^\mu$ by relying on the relativistic and conformally invariant formula $g_{\mu\nu}p^\mu p^\nu=-m^2c^2$.
-As we shall see in this paper, this is not the case.
+It was suggested very early on in Ref.\,\cite{Stodolski} that gravity must manifest itself through the metric $g_{\mu\nu}$ of spacetime by inducing a phase $\phi=\frac{1}{\hbar}\int g_{\mu\nu}\,p^\mu{\rm d}x^\nu$ on any particle of 4-momentum $p^\mu$, where $\hbar$ is Planck's constant and the integral is to be performed over the particle's path.
+This expression of the phase is, in fact, the basis behind the modern use of neutrino interferometry (see, e.g., Ref.\,\cite{NeutrinoInCS} and the very recent work \cite{NWPG} and the references therein) and other quantum objects \cite{Josephson,COWBall,Science} and quantum phenomena \cite{QHE} for probing gravity.
+According to this expression, it seems that in order to find the effect of a Weyl transformation on the phase $\phi$ one only needs to find the effect of such a transformation on the 4-momentum $p^\mu$ by relying on the relativistic and conformally invariant formula $g_{\mu\nu}p^\mu p^\nu=-m^2c^2$.
+As we shall see, this is not the case.